-The future of natural habitat in the Little Liverpool Range on Ipswich’s western boundary has been assured through a collaborative partnership between key landowners to create the Little Liverpool Range Initiative.
+The future of natural habitat in the Little Liverpool Range has been assured through a collaborative partnership between key landowners including the Turner Family to create the Little Liverpool Range Initiative.

 The Initiative has been built on a strong partnership between the Turner Family Foundation, Queensland Trust for Nature and the Ipswich City Council—private landowners and neighbouring councils with a common goal of conservation.

 This partnership delivers natural connectivity between Mount Grandchester Conservation Estate, Hidden Vale Nature Refuge and Mount Beau Brummell Conservation Park.

 Little Liverpool Range provides a link between Main Range National Park and the Great Eastern Ranges.
 The range has been identified as an important wildlife corridor, heavily vegetated and home to significant animal species including the Glossy Black-Cockatoo, Powerful Owl, Brush-tailed Rock-Wallaby and Little Pied Bat.

 Conserving wildlife corridors such as the Little Liverpool Range is essential to assist in the movement of native species and increase species ability to adapt to climate change and urban encroachment.

 Private land holdings within these corridors – such as those owned by the Turner Family – are essential to achieving overall conservation goals.
 Even when an individual property has low biodiversity values due to previous land use, its biodiversity contribution to a larger corridor may be considered very high.